-During the middle of its time with the WD it was converted from coal firing to a Laidlow Drew oil burning system with the coal bunker having been fitted with an oil storage tank.
+The locomotive was damaged in an accident in June 1953 and withdrawn from the LMR stock.
+It remained derelict there until it was rebuilt to War Standard Specificattion by the Hunslet Engine Company in May 1958.
 It was also fitted with vacuum brake and Westinghouse air brakes.
 The locomotive was then used for the training of footplate staff at Longmoor in the techniques of oil firing.

 The Ministry of Defence closed the Longmoor facility in 1970 and announced that it was intended that the railway would be closed.
 Some enthusiasts then planned to use the line as a private tourist railway and this locomotive was bought to operate on it.
-The scheme fell through and the locomotive was offered to the Worth Valley Society who purchased it and moved it to Haworth in 1971.
+The scheme fell through and the locomotive was offered to the Worth Valley Society who purchased it and moved it to Haworth in September 1971.

 In 1988 it was taken out of service for its 10 year internal boiler examination.